Watch autumn leaves change colour

 Visit our spectacular National Parks and find a stunning viewpoint to watch forests and landscapes change colour.
 Here’s some of the best places in Ireland to see the autumn leaves in shades of glorious rust and burnt orange.

-The vast and open boglands of Mayo’s Wild Nephin National Park morph from rich and lush greens to an incredible medley of purples, oranges, and yellows.
+The vast and open boglands of Mayo’s Wild Nephin National Park morph from lush greens to an incredible medley of purples, oranges, and yellows.
 Walk along the raised boardwalk and soak up incredible views.
-Stay until night falls and gaze up at the velvety sky as twinkling stars appear before you.
+Stay until night falls and gaze up at the sky as twinkling stars appear before you.

 Gaze up at the Northern Lights in Donegal